A. N. Murthy Rao: Biography

+Rao died on 23 August 2003 in Bangalore, at the age of 103.
+He was cremated with state honours the following day at Shantivana electric crematorium in Banashankari, Bangalore.

+Accomplishments

-As President of the Kannada Sahitya Parishat, he helped to integrate the organization with the government's Department of Literature and Culture.
+As President of the Kannada Sahitya Parishat, Rao helped to integrate the organization with the government's Department of Literature and Culture.
 He also oversaw the publication of several new books by the Parishat.

 He was a prolific writer and critic, and his work had a significant impact on Kannada literature.
 He was awarded numerous prizes and honors for his work, including the Karnataka Rajyotsava Award, the Nadoja Award, the Pampa Award, and the Sahitya Akademi Award.

 He was a respected scholar and educator, and he played a major role in the development of Kannada literature and culture.